Friday, February 17, 2006

 Germany, Day Five: "You Must Be This German to Ride."

 Something became apparent to me as soon as we arrived in Berlin.

-I don't look like I'm from Germany.
+I don't look like I am from Germany.
 I'm about six-feet tall and have a sweet crawfish tan and dark curly hair, but the average German male is about six-foot two, is as pale as Gertrude, the moon's albino offspring, and has straight flaxen hair, which was an evolutionary advantage when ancient Germans hid in hay bales from Trolls.
-In Bavaria, the southern German region we spent our first four days, this didn't really come out.
+In Bavaria, the southern German region where we spent our first four days, this didn't really come out.